tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

   * This installation used SQL Express as the repository database for SQL Monitor.
 This availability means that an added license for SQL Server is not required if you stay under the limitation of SQL Express.
   * Setup is, as with most Red Gate products, easy and clear.

 To login you will need to create a password.
 The needs for the password were a little unclear but later it is clear upon logging out of the monitor and back in.
 When logging in, all you need is a password.
 That was a little surprising since I picked windows authentication for everything during the setup.
-Not 100% sure I like the fact that there isn’t a user account so then multiple users could be controlled for accessing the monitor.
+Not 100% sure I like the fact that there isn't a user account so then multiple users could be controlled for accessing the monitor.

 <div class="image_block">
   <a href="/media/blogs/DataMgmt/-1.png?mtime=1293723941"><img src="/wp-content/uploads/blogs/DataMgmt/-1.png?mtime=1293723941" alt="" width="567" height="102" /></a>